mikegeyser/bbd-escape-voting/README.md

     - Can also tweet the winner and the lucky draw from the admin page

 ### Twitter
+- Create a Twitter app at https://apps.twitter.com/
+    - Tweets will be posted using the identity of the account the app was made under
 - Twitter credentials are to be stored in `config.ini`
 - After updating this file, run `refresh.sh` to copy the config to where the server can read it